NAVIGATOR

 ABOUT THIS MAP

 State nondiscrimination policies that expressly prohibit discrimination on the basis of sexual orientation and gender identity in educational programs (including K-12 schools) set a standard for equal educational opportunity.
 Federal nondiscrimination protections apply to all federally funded schools, including all public schools and many private K-12 schools, regardless of the state.
 In April 2024, the U.S. Department of Education updated Title IX regulations to clarify protections on the basis of sexual orientation, gender identity, sex stereotypes, sex characteristics (including intersex traits), and pregnancy and related conditions.
-The updated regulations go into effect in August 2024.
-Twenty-six states have brought legal challenges seeking to narrow Title IX’s protections; these challenges currently have no impact on the August 2024 implementation deadline.* Learn more about the Title IX and federal protections for LGBTQI+ youth in K-12 schools: glsen.org/title-ix.
+The updated regulations went into effect in August 2024, however, twenty-six states that brought legal challenges seeking to narrow Title IX’s protections are currently exempted from implementation.* Learn more about the Title IX and federal protections for LGBTQI+ youth in K-12 schools: glsen.org/title-ix.

 This maps shows that:

-• Twenty states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have enacted laws expressly prohibiting discrimination in schools based on sexual orientation and gender identity.
+• Twenty states, the District of Columbia, and Puerto Rico have enacted laws expressly prohibiting discrimination in schools based on sexual orientation and gender identity.
 Wisconsin has a law that only prohibits discrimination in schools based on sexual orientation.
 At least three states (California, New York, and Oregon) have issued statewide guidance on implementing Title IX protections for LGBTQI+ youth.

-• Pennsylvania, Rhode Island, Utah have state regulations expressly prohibiting discrimination in schools based on sexual orientation and gender identity.
+• Three states (Pennsylvania, Rhode Island, Utah) have regulations that expressly prohibit discrimination in schools based on sexual orientation and gender identity

 • In North Dakota, the state’s Human Rights Act has been interpreted to apply so that complaints of discrimination based on sexual orientation or gender identity may be submitted.